Plays and comedians hit the stages in Fairfield County

 Nickel Mines, March 19-29, ACT of Connecticut, 36 Old Quarry Rd., Ridgefield.
 Tickets $35-$55.
 Info: actofct.org.

-Scripts on Tap: Five Days Four Nights, a play written by Fran Dorf, March 23, 7 p.m., The Palace Theatre, 61 Atlantic St., Stamford.
+Scripts on Tap: Five Days Four Nights, March 23, 7 p.m., The Palace Theatre, 61 Atlantic St., Stamford.
 Readings of new works in development for both theatre and screen.
 Half Full Brewery will be selling beer.
 Tickets: $15.
 Info: palacestamford.org, 203-325-4466.

 Menopause the Musical, March 27, 8 p.m., Stamford Palace Theatre, 61 Atlantic St., Stamford.
 Tickets: $35-$60.
 Info: palacestamford.org.